-Interview with Thierry Baudet: Post-Covid Europe, Populism and the Future of the West
+The Populist Interviews: Thierry Baudet on Post-Covid Europe, Populism and the Future of the West

 Thierry Baudet is a Dutch politician and the founder of Forum for Democracy (FVD), a conservative and right-wing populist and Eurosceptic party in the Netherlands.
 In 2019, FVD won more votes than any other party in the provincial and senate elections – a shocking result at the time, given that it had only been in existence for two years.

-One of the youngest, most prominent politicians in the European political scene, Baudet’s background is unlike that of most populist leaders.
+A young and prominent politician, Baudet’s background is unlike that of most populist leaders.
 Having attended his hometown’s prestigious Gymnasium, he went on to read history and law in Leiden.
 In 2012, he earned his PhD in Law with a thesis co-directed by Sir Roger Scruton.
 He’s also a concert pianist, likes to read in his free time, and has written several books, including two novels.

 Since the pandemic broke out in 2020, he has been one of the most vocal European politicians against Covid restrictions and the regime of Lockdown, criticizing the elites and accusing his government of using the virus “as a pretext to train obedience.”